Our Mission and History

 510.845.8542 x303 email@example.com

-Megan McGrath is a theatre artist who brings years of experience as choreographer, director, performer, and teacher to Berkeley Playhouse.
+Megan McGrath is a theater artist who brings years of experience as choreographer, director, performer, and teacher to Berkeley Playhouse.
 She also has recently collaborated with Quinan Street Project, FOGG Theatre Company, New Conservatory Theatre- SF, Bay Area Children’s Theatre, and Tri-Valley Repertory.
 Ms. McGrath studied Directing at California State University- Fullerton.
 She has directed for Berkeley Playhouse’s Teenstage (Beauty & the Beast) and Diablo Youth Theatre Company (Seussical).
 Her Bay Area choreography credits include Tenderly: the Rosemary Clooney Musical (Alterena Playhouse), The Taffetas (Alterena Playhouse), Eugene O’neill: The Rhythms of his Soul (Eugene O’neill Foundation), and The King & I (Tri-Valley Rep).
 She resides in Pinole and is dedicated to the promotion and preservation of quality arts education.

 Lexi Diamond, Camps & Classes Manager

 510.845.8542 x323 firstname.lastname@example.org